k-leonard/k-leonard.github.io/watchlist/plan.md

 # checklist of things to do for this project

-- [ ] alter filter in browse to account for non anime
+- [x] make it so shows that are "non-anime" do not have a fetch anime info button

-- [ ] make it so shows that are "non-anime" do not have a fetch anime info button (perhaps replace with another button to another API) ALSO CHANGE NAME FROM NON ANIME TO SOMETHING ELSE, NARROW DOWN WHAT TYPES OF SHOWS IM PUTTING IN HERE
+- [ ] make it so shows that are "non-anime" do gave their own button/API to auto fill information
 - [ ] change home page to show recently added shows, recently watched, and a random selection (like a recommendation list but without the complex system behind it)

 - [ ] over all fix aesthetic, looks kinda mental hospitcal core right now